US Military Postpones Training Drill With Georgia Amid Strained Relations

 Supporters of Georgia’s foreign agent law have cast it as a means of protecting the country from malign foreign interests operating as ostensibly neutral civil society organizations.

 Some critics have argued that the foreign agent law stifles freedoms of speech and association within Georgia and even reflects a pro-Russia bent.
-Critics have also argued that the law conflicts with Georgia’s aspirations for membership in the European Union.
+Critics also have argued that the law conflicts with Georgia’s aspirations for membership in the European Union.

 Government officials within the United States, the UK, France, and other EU nations had urged Georgia’s lawmakers to scrap the law.
 Georgian President Salome Zourabichvili vetoed the bill, but her effort was overridden by its supporters, led by the Georgian Dream party.